logotronic/hello-world/JavaScript/ReadMe.md

-Is this folder are two popular JavaScript Libraries:
+In this folder are two popular JavaScript Libraries:
 Bootstrap
 JQuery